ncatlab/nlab-content/pages/0/9/0/6/6090/content.md

 Def. \ref{LagrangianFieldTheoryPerturbativeScattering} is due to ([Epstein-Glaser 73 (1)](#EpsteinGlaser73)),
-in view of lemma \ref{CausalLocalityOfThePerturbativeSMatrix} below, except that these authors remain a vague about nature of the [[domain]].
+in view of lemma \ref{CausalLocalityOfThePerturbativeSMatrix} below.
-The domain $LocObs$ is made explicit (in terms of axioms for the [[time-ordered products]], see def. \ref{TimeOrderedProduct} below), in ([Brunetti-Fredenhagen 99, section 3](#BrunettiFredenhagen99), [D&#252;tsch-Fredenhagen 04, appendix E](#DuetschFredenhagen04), [Hollands-Wald 04,  around (20)](#HollandsWald04)); for review see ([Rejzner 16, around def.
+That the domain is indeed $LocObs$ was made explicit (in terms of axioms for the [[time-ordered products]], see def. \ref{TimeOrderedProduct} below), in ([Brunetti-Fredenhagen 99, section 3](#BrunettiFredenhagen99), [D&#252;tsch-Fredenhagen 04, appendix E](#DuetschFredenhagen04), [Hollands-Wald 04,  around (20)](#HollandsWald04)); for review see ([Rejzner 16, around def.
 6.7](#Rejzner16), [Dütsch 18, section 3.3](#Duetsch18)).